potassco/fastlane/doc/content/implementation/callables.rst

     ) -> bool

 Used to determine whether a new solution/model is better than the current best solution/model.
-This project includes two example implementations, one always accepting (:func:`lib.search.check_better_always`) and the other accepting, if the new solution/model has a lower optimization value (:func:`lib.search.check_better_classic`).
+This project includes three example implementations, one always accepting (:func:`lib.search.check_better_always`) and the other two accepting, if the new solution/model has a lower optimization value/vector
+(:func:`lib.search.check_better_weighted_sum` and :func:`lib.search.check_better_lexicographic`).

 .. code-block:: python